Cécile Fatiman

 Cécile Fatiman was a Haitian Vodou priestess and revolutionary.
 Born to an enslaved African woman and a Corsican prince, she lived her early life in slavery, before being drawn to Enlightenment ideals of "liberté, égalité, fraternité" and Haitian Vodou, which shaped her desire to end the institution of slavery in Haiti.
-Together with Dutty Boukman, she led a Vodou ceremony at Bois Caïman and incited enslaved people to rise up against slavery, in an event that marked the beginning of the Haitian Revolution.
+Together with Dutty Boukman, she led a Vodou ceremony at Bois Caïman and incited fellow slaves to rise up against their enslavement, in an event that marked the beginning of the Haitian Revolution.
 She later married fellow revolutionary leader Jean-Louis Pierrot, with whom she had a daughter.
 She was reported to have lived a long life, dying at the age of 112.

 Biography

 Early life and family

 Cécile Fatiman was the daughter of an enslaved African woman and a Corsican prince; Haitian historian Rodney Salnave believed her father to have been a son of King Theodore of Corsica and that Fatiman's birth name was Cécil Attiman.
 Other hypotheses on her origins have been provided by various historians: Aisha Khan believed her to have been a Muslim and that her surname "Fatiman" was cognate with the given name Fatima; and Aimé Césaire believed her to be Kongolese, although David Patrick Geggus questions how in this version she would have had the name "Fatiman".
 She is also believed to have been related to Marie-Louise Coidavid, the future Queen of Haiti.

 Described as a Mulatto with green eyes, from childhood, Fatiman and her mother were bought and sold as slaves.
 Her two brothers disappeared after they were separated from them and sold.
 Fatiman eventually obtained her freedom, either before or during the 1791 slave rebellion.